qgis/QGIS-Documentation/source/docs/user_manual/working_with_ogc/ogc_client_support.rst

 ..
 Commented out..
-   in |qg| 1.8 the following checkbox seems to be missing, maybe the loading of features is allready prevented by default when it is not the first layer loaded?
+   in |qg| 1.8 the following checkbox seems to be missing, maybe the loading of features is already prevented by default when it is not the first layer loaded?
 This needs to be checked..

    Without using the checkbox |checkbox|